Morjim

-Morjim (pronounced Morji the alphabet m is silent) is a Census Town in Pernem, Goa, India; it is situated on the northern bank of the Chapora River estuary.
+Morjim (pronounced Morji; the second m is silent) is a census town in Pernem, Goa, India.
+It is situated on the northern bank of the Chapora River estuary.
 It is home to a variety of birds and is a nesting site for Olive Ridley sea turtles.
 The village has become known as "Little Russia" because of the concentration of Russian immigrants living there.